 This is certainly something you can do at the same time as funding your Startup.
-You need a bank account so you can deposit the money you receive in a secure location.
+You need a business bank account so you can deposit the money you receive in a secure location.

 If you are not a resident of Ireland, you may need to come over to have a face-to-face meeting with the bank beforehand.
 Be sure to talk directly to your bank because the requirements may differ depending on which one you choose.

 Avoid unnecessary delays with getting your funding by sorting out your bank application as soon as possible after you form your company (check out our page on company formation in Ireland).